PhantoNull/PhantoNull/README.md

 ## Hey!
 Luca here 👋

-I'm graduated in computer science and a software and devops engineer at [HPE](https://www.hpe.com).
+I'm graduated in computer science and a software and devops engineer.
 <br/>

 ### Languages and Tools 🛠️